70 Avenue du General Leclerc,

 No one has favorited this theater yet

 Located in the south of the city centre.
-This early 20th-Century neighbourhood theatre originally opened as a live theatre presenting operettas, comedies and vaudville etc. It received an Art Deco style remodeling in the 1932 and converted to cinema use, operated by Joseph Rytmann.
+This early 20th-Century neighbourhood theatre originally opened as the Theatre de Montrouge, a live theatre presenting operettas, comedies and vaudville etc. It received an Art Deco style remodeling in the 1932 and converted to cinema use, operated by Joseph Rytmann.
 It was closed on 13th June 1951.

 In 1952 a new cinema was constructed inside the walls of the old theatre to the plans of architect L.P.
 Grandin.
 The new auditorium had a big and deep balcony with 500-seats and 700-seats in the stalls at the ground floor and could seat 1,200.
 It was renamed Mistral, a wind which blows at the south of France, because the location was near the southern border of Paris.
 The Mistral was opened on 6th September 1951.

 In the 1960’s the Mistral was a first run movie theatre and had 70mm equipment installed in order to present “How the West Was Won”.
 At Christmas-time, Disney movies were a big hit each year.
 Many James Bond movies were hits there too.